 Cutting Plastic Canvas with Your Cricut

-You can actually cut plastic canvas with the Deep Point blade and it cuts super easy.
+You can cut plastic canvas with the Deep Point Blade, and it cuts super easily.
 I did have to choose more pressure in Cricut Design Space to get a good cut, however.
-I would also recommend not doing too intricate of a design.
-It cuts fine either way but intricate designs tend to get lost on the open weave of the material itself.
+I would also recommend avoiding overly intricate designs.
+It cuts fine either way, but intricate designs tend to get lost on the open weave of the material itself.

-Since this one cuts with the Deep Point blade, you can cut it with either the Cricut Maker or the Explore Air 2.
-Just pick “plastic canvas” when choosing your material and I would also recommend a strong grip mat to hold the material still.
+Since this one cuts with the Deep Point Blade, you can cut it with either the Cricut Maker or the Cricut Explore.
+Simply select “plastic canvas” when choosing your material, and I also recommend using a strong grip mat to keep the material in place.
 If you are having trouble with the material moving, use masking tape on all four sides.

-This is one fun material to stretch your Cricut Explore Air 2 machine.
+This is one fun material to cut with your Cricut Maker or Cricut Explore machine.
 Grab some plastic canvas and make a few projects!

 Cutting Aluminum Cans with Your Cricut

-What a Cricut machine can cut metal?
+Can a Cricut machine cut metal?
 Oh yes, it can!
-I actually cut thin copper in this post and wanted to expand on that a bit for this post.
-I wasn’t even sure if this one would work but I was excited to try.
-You will want to read on and follow all pointers below if you want to try to cut coke cans.
+I actually cut thin copper in this post, and wanted to expand on that a bit for this post.
+I wasn't even sure if this one would work, but I was excited to try.
+You will want to read on and follow all pointers below if you're going to try to cut Coke cans.
 You can also click here to get the cut file for the succulent I used.

-I actually used the 4 ply mat board setting which calls for the deep point blade but sometimes I had to run my material through one more time to get a good cut.
-Now, I think the inconsistencies in the cans, as well as the fact that they will never be truly flat really, affects your cut.
-If you get some cuts that are not quite all the way through, you can actually just bend them slightly and they will break right out.
-The video above shows me doing this if you need to see it.
+I actually used the 4-ply mat board setting, which requires the deep point blade, but sometimes I had to run my material through one more time to achieve a good cut.
+Now, I think the inconsistencies in the cans, as well as the fact that they will never be truly flat, really affect your cut.
+If you get some cuts that are not quite all the way through, you can actually just bend them slightly, and they will break right out.
+The video below shows me doing this if you need to see it.

 However, the inconsistencies also lead to issues with the cuts.
 You may have some ruined pieces.
 Do not expect to get perfect cuts every time with this material.
 You will also want to watch your Cricut machine carefully when cutting this and stop the machine if it starts to mess up.

-This one is also cut with the Deep Point blade so you can use the Maker or Explore Air 2 for it.
+This one is also cut with the Deep Point blade, so you can use the Maker or Explore for it.
 Think way outside the box when it comes to projects with your Cricut machine.
-There is so much you can do with them besides just cut paper and vinyl!
+There is so much you can do with them besides just cutting paper and vinyl!

 Cut Wool Felt and Flannel with Your Cricut Maker

-I wanted to show a couple of projects above that could be made with either the Explore Air 2 or the Maker.
-Yes, the Explore Air 2 can make cool things.
-But you can do so much more with the Maker!
-Now we are going to get into some projects that you can only cut with your Maker machine.
+I wanted to show a couple of projects above that could be made with either the Cricut Explore or the Cricut Maker.
+Yes, the Cricut Explore can make cool things.
+But you can do so much more with the Cricut Maker!
+Now, we're going to explore some projects that you can only cut with your Maker machine.
 First up is cutting wool felt and flannel to make the cute ornaments below.
 You can find the cut file for these by clicking here.

 The Maker cuts felt like a dream!
-Just put your felt right down on the mat and use your Rotary Blade for best results.
+Simply place your felt directly on the mat and use your Rotary Blade for optimal results.
 I wanted to stretch the limits on this, however.
 I picked up some 3 mm thick wool felt.
 Now it is true that the Maker can cut materials up to 2.4 mm thick.
 But I have actually cut 3 mm craft foam before as well (you can see that here).
-Materials like these that can compress when going into the Cricut machine usually work great even if they are a little thick.
+Materials like these that can compress when going into the Cricut machine usually work great, even if they are a little thick.

-So, to cut this thick felt, I used a heavy fabric setting then after each cut, I would check the cuts BEFORE unloading the mat from the machine.
-If it didn’t cut through just hit the green “C” on your machine to make another cut right over the top of the first one if needed.
+To cut this thick felt, I used a heavy fabric setting.
+Then, after each cut, I would check the cuts BEFORE unloading the mat from the machine.
+If it didn't cut through, just hit the green “C” on your machine to make another cut right over the top of the first one, if needed.
 I actually did 4 passes to get my wool felt to cut.
-It also did not do great with super intricate cuts so keep that in mind with your designs.
+It also struggled with extremely intricate cuts, so keep that in mind when designing.

 I then used glue to put the two pieces together and had a few cute ornaments in no time at all….thanks to the Cricut Maker.